 Use learning modules to integrate related content and activities.

 A learning module is a container for content that holds an organized collection of material presented with a table of contents.
 Typically, you create learning modules in content areas.
 You add and manage content in a learning module just as you do in a content area.
-You can add content items, file attachments, links to websites, tests, assignments, and multimedia.
+You can add content items, file attachments, links to websites, tests, assignments, folders, and multimedia.

 Use a learning module to support a course objective, concept, or theme.
 For example, use a learning module to present the concept of magnets' fields before you describe how speakers and microphones work.
 Understanding the first concept is dependent on understanding the second concept.